Providing world-class events since 2006

 COP26 briefing: a planet in the balance

-Please join us at 9:00-10:00 ET/14:00-15:00 BST on 26 October for a Willis Towers Watson webinar – ‘COP26 briefing: a planet in the balance’.
-Our expert panel will help to frame the importance of COP26 including discussion of potential commitments by Governments, and of parallel coalitions of public and private sector players, to drive emissions reductions and address climate risk.
-The panel members will share their views on likely outcomes and what success will look like coming out of COP26 and beyond.
+On the 26 October, Willis Towers Watson held a webinar – ‘COP26 briefing: a planet in the balance’.
+Our expert panel provided framing to COP26 including discussion of potential commitments by Governments, and of parallel coalitions of public and private sector players, to drive emissions reductions and address climate risk.
+The panel members shared their views on likely outcomes and what success will look like coming out of COP26 and beyond.

 The Willis Research Network: 15 years of Science for Resilience